jitendra9911/vibenest/replit.md

-# Story Social
+# VibeNest (formerly Story Social)

 ## Overview

-Story Social is a mobile-first story-sharing platform inspired by Instagram Reels, TikTok, and Snapchat.
+VibeNest is a mobile-first story-sharing platform inspired by Instagram Reels, TikTok, and Snapchat.
 The application enables users to create and consume stories in an immersive, full-screen reel-style feed.
 Stories can be categorized as fictional, real-life experiences, or a blend of both, with gesture-based navigation optimized for quick consumption.

 The platform emphasizes a clean, minimal UI with smooth transitions and a modern design system built around a vibrant purple brand color.
 The application supports both light and dark modes, with dark mode as the primary theme.

+**Cross-Platform:** VibeNest is available as a web application and can be built as a native Android app using Capacitor.

 ## User Preferences